1. Your office is called the “U.S. Attorney’s Office.” Does that mean you represent individual U.S. citizens?

 13. Does your office report to the “Attorney General”?

 Our office operates within the authority of the Department of Justice, headed by U.S. Attorney General Jeff Sessions.
 We are not connected to the North Carolina Attorney General’s Office.
 For state matters, please call the North Carolina Attorney General’s Office at 919- 716-6400.

 14. What is the difference between the U.S. Attorney's Office and the District Attorney's (D.A.'s) Office?

 The U.S. Attorney's Office represents the United States in federal cases, including all federal criminal cases.
-These cases are heard in any of the four federal courthouses in the District: in Charlotte, in Statesville, in Asheville and in Bryson City.
+These cases are heard in any of the three federal courthouses in the District: in Charlotte, in Statesville, and in Asheville .
 The D.A.'s Office, by contrast, prosecutes state crimes, not federal crimes.